dlepre01/LEGO-Evolution-Dashboard/README.md

 ## Tools and Techniques
 - **Tableau**: Tableau has been used extensively for data aggregation, cleaning, and visualization.
 The tool allowed us to integrate multiple datasets, clean and transform the data, and build an interactive dashboard that effectively communicates the trends and patterns in LEGO's evolution.

-## Goal
-The goal of this project is to give LEGO enthusiasts and researchers a unique way to explore how different aspects of LEGO sets, such as themes and brick complexity, have changed over time.
-The dashboard offers an intuitive, visual exploration of LEGO's rich history.